marcelkorpel/hyperdeck-rc/README.md

 Open the HyperDeck player remote control application and enter the IP address the HyperDeck got assigned.
-To get this IP address, push the MENU button on the HyperDeck, scroll to Setup, press MENU again, and scroll down until 'IP Address' is visible in the display.
+To get this IP address, push the MENU button on the HyperDeck, scroll to Setup, press SET, and scroll down until 'IP Address' is visible in the display.
 Click the Connect button in the application.
 In the bottom part of the window you will see a message from your HyperDeck containing the